openstack-archive/networking-ovn/doc/source/faq.rst

 does not currently support a deployment model that would benefit from the use of ML2.

+**Q: Does OVN support DVR or distributed L3 routing?**

+DVR (Distributed Virtual Router) is typically used to refer to a specific implementation of distributed routers provided by the Neutron L3 agent.
+The Neutron L3 agent in DVR mode has never been tested with OVN.
+Support for the Neutron L3 agent is only temporary and will be removed once OVN's native L3 support includes enough functionality.

+When using OVN's native L3 support, L3 routing is always distributed.

 **Q: Does OVN support integration with physical switches?**

 OVN currently integrates with physical switches by optionally using them as VTEP